ksu-auv-team/2023-2024/README.md

     - [ ] Start Subsystem Function
         - Is a subsystem algorithm that allows the user to start the external subsystems
         - Calls the SSH Function to SSH into the external subsystems
-        - Starts Individual threads for each external subsystems
+        - Starts Individual threads for each external subsystem
          - CP = Camera Processing
          - MV = Machine Vision
          - MP = Movement Package